 The two cases we described well recapitulate the main clinical and laboratoristic features of severe WNV infection.
 Both of them were affected by CLL and were recently treated in an outpatient setting with chemoimmunotherapy and Ibrutinib, respectively.
-To our knowledge, only two patients affected by WNV encephalitis previously diagnosed with CLL have been described in the literature.^{10,18} Our patients presented with fever and went through a rapid deterioration of neurological conditions.
-C-reactive protein was not elevated, CSF analysis showed alterations consistent with blood-brain barrier (BBB) damage and neuroimaging was insignificant.
-This latter occurs in about 50% of patients affected by WNV encephalitis, the other half developing abnormal MRI findings, which commonly involve thalami, basal ganglia, mesial temporal structures, brain stem, and cerebellum.20 In the first, Rituximab-treated, patient, the diagnosis was based on positive WNV PCR, as serology returned negative.
-The fatal outcome of the second patient was likely favoured by older age and female gender, usually associated with worse recovery from coma.21

-Since most neuroinvasive WNV disease in nonhaematological setting occur in the elderly,2 the development of such a severe clinical picture in the first, young patient prompted us to investigate the presence of Ccr5 delta-32 mutation as an additional risk factor for neuroinvasive infection.22 CCR5 is the G protein-coupled receptor binding to three CC chemokines, namely CCL3, CCL4 and CCL5, involved in T lymphocyte trafficking through the BBB.
-It is mainly expressed by T helper 1 subset upon antigen recognition, whereby coupling the amplification of the inflammatory response with the appropriate environmental context.^{23,24} By sequencing the Ccr5 gene, we found the patient was heterozygous for the delta-32 mutation, which generates a truncated form of CCR5 persistently retained within the endoplasmic reticulum, thus lowering its surface expression.
+To our knowledge, only two patients affected by WNV encephalitis previously diagnosed with CLL have been described in the literature.
+Our patients presented with fever and went through a rapid deterioration of neurological conditions.
+C-reactive protein was not elevated, CSF analysis showed alterations consistent blood-brain barrier (BBB) damage neuroimaging was insignificant.
+This latter occurs in about 50% of patients affected by WNV encephalitis, the other half developing abnormal MRI findings, which commonly involve thalami, basal ganglia, mesial temporal structures, brain stem, cerebellum.20 In the first, Rituximab-treated, patient, the diagnosis was based on positive WNV PCR, as serology returned negative.
+The fatal outcome of the second patient was likely favoured by older age and female gender, usually associated with worse recovery from coma.21 development of such a severe clinical picture in the first, young patient prompted us to investigate the presence of Ccr5 delta-32 mutation as an additional risk factor for neuroinvasive infection.22 CCR5 is the G protein-coupled receptor binding to three chemokines, namely CCL3, CCL4 and CCL5, involved in T lymphocyte trafficking through the BBB.
+It is mainly expressed by T helper 1 subset upon antigen recognition, whereby coupling the amplification of the inflammatory response with the appropriate environmental context. ^{23,24} By sequencing the Ccr5 gene, we found the patient was heterozygous for the delta-32 mutation, which generates a truncated form of CCR5 persistently retained within the endoplasmic reticulum, thus lowering its surface expression.
 Of note, delta-32 CCR5 has been reported to act as a dominant negative mutant, further reducing the cell sensing for CCR5 cognate ligands.25 Therefore, impairment of CCR5-based chemotactic system, along with low T CD4 cell count due to previous chemotherapy, may have played a non-negligible role in the pathogenesis of his neuroinvasive WNV infection.
-We speculate that Ccr5 genotyping might be
+We speculate that Ccr5 genotyping might be of some importance to identify immunocompromised patients particularly at risk for life-threatening neurological complications.
+Effective preventive strategies, mostly still to be uncovered, might be primarily directed to them.